Alaska Guardsmen participate in WWII veterans' Honor Flight

 A few of the veterans were members of the Alaska Territorial Guard, a federally recognized militia during the occupation of Alaska in World War II from 1942-1947.

 "It was an amazing day hanging out with all those heroes," said Master Sgt.
 Mark Eaker, 176th Operations Group aviation resource management superintendent.
 "I have 21 years in the military, and that was the coolest thing I've done."

 This trip is the second honor flight to go out of Alaska onboard Alaska Airlines, which provided tickets for the veterans and discounts to their guardians.

 "The state of Alaska has a proud military history," said Marilyn Romano, Alaska Airlines regional vice president - Alaska.
 "We're honored to fly these brave men and women to Washington to pay their respects to those who gave the ultimate sacrifice for our country."

-The veterans, who return to Anchorage tomorrow, will be met by a public reception at the Ted Stevens International Airport at 12:30 p.m.
+The veterans, who return to Anchorage on May 10, will be met by a public reception at the Ted Stevens International Airport at 12:30 p.m.
 Groups from the community including local ROTCs, a bag pipe band, and Alaska National Guardsmen are scheduled to welcome the heroes home.